gvwilson/sensibleadventures/coriandel/coriandel.md

 The boy seemed a little taken aback at my curse.
 "They didn't actually do anything," he said defensively.
 "They were just---"

-"They were just nerving themselves up to it."
-I gestured at his practice sword he still had in his hand.
+"They were just winding themselves up to it."
+I gestured at the practice sword he still held.
 "Which is why you came back."

 "I guess.
 Wouldn't have seemed right, not doing anything."
 Which was what Sweet said to Lady Kembe on a sunny morning so many years ago after we unknowingly